A Zero-Positive Learning Approach for Diagnosing Software Performance Regressions: The Zero-Positive Learning Approach

 \subsection{Data Collection}

-Modern processors provide various hardware performance counters (HPCs) to count low-level system events such as cache misses, instruction counts, memory accesses \cite{perfcounter}. \scheme\ uses PAPI (Performance Application Programming Interface) to read values of hardware performance counters \cite{papi}.
-For example, for the specific hardware platform that we used in our experimental work (see Section \ref{sec-setup} for details), PAPI provides access to 50 different HPCs.
+Modern processors provide various hardware performance counters (HWPCs) to count low-level system events such as cache misses, instruction counts, memory accesses \cite{perfcounter}. \scheme\ uses Performance Application Programming Interface (PAPI) to read values of hardware performance counters~\cite{papi}.
+For example, for the specific hardware platform that we used in our experimental work (see Section \ref{sec-setup} for details), PAPI provides access to 50 different HWPCs.
 Many of these performance counters reflect specific performance features of a program running on the specific hardware.
-For example, HITM (Hit Modified) is closely related to cache contention~\cite{laser}.
+For example, Hit Modified (HITM) is closely related to cache contention~\cite{laser}.
 Essentially, this counter is incremented every time a processor accesses a memory cache line which is modified in another processor's cache.
 Any program with true or false sharing defects will see a significant increase in the HITM counter's value.
-Similarly, the counter for off-core requests served by remote DRAM (OFFCORE\_RESPONSE: REMOTE\_DRAM) can be used to identify NUMA-related performance defects \cite{liu2014}. \scheme\ exploits these known features in its final root-cause analysis step.
+Similarly, the counter for off-core requests served by remote DRAM (OFFCORE\_RESPONSE: REMOTE\_DRAM) can be used to identify NUMA-related performance defects~\cite{liu2014}. \scheme\ exploits these known features in its final root-cause analysis step.

-To collect HPC profiles of all modified functions, we execute both of the annotated program versions with a set of test inputs (i.e., regression test cases).
+To collect HWPC profiles of all modified functions, we execute both of the annotated program versions with a set of test inputs (i.e., regression test cases).
 Test inputs generally capture a variety of different input sizes and thread counts.
-During each execution of an annotated function {\tt foo}, \scheme\ reads HPCs at both the entry and the exit points of {\tt foo}, calculates their differential values, normalizes these values with respect to the instruction count of {\tt foo} and thread count, and records the resulting values as one sample in the {\tt foo}'s HPC profile.
+During each execution of an annotated function {\tt foo}, \scheme\ reads HWPCs at both the entry and the exit points of {\tt foo}, calculates their differential values, normalizes these values with respect to the instruction count of {\tt foo} and thread count, and records the resulting values as one sample in {\tt foo}'s HWPC profile.